Anisotropic electron-phonon coupling and chiral phonons in van der Waals room temperature ferromagnet Fe$_{5}$GeTe$_{2}$: Results and discussion

-The theoretically obtained frequencies of the modes at $\Gamma$ point relatively well reproduce the experimental ones (see Tab.~\ref{tab.irr_gamma} in the SM~\cite{Note1}), which confirms the assumed F5GT model.
-The most predominant Raman active modes at frequencies $124.8$, $142.9$, $33.6$, and $128.9$~cm$^{1}$ are marked as A$_1$(1), A$_1$(2), E(1), and E(2), respectively.
-Characteristic frequencies are close to those observed for another FGT compound~\cite{milosavljevic2019,du2019,xu2020b, kong2021,dang2023,zhang2025b}, and are in agreement with the frequencies of modes obtained for (un)doped F5GT~\cite{yadav2024,li2025,yu2025}.
-Further, the temperature-dependent Raman measurements establish the same (see Sec.~\ref{sec.temp_evol} in the SM~\cite{Note1}).
+The most dominant Raman active modes at frequencies $124.8$, $142.9$, $33.6$, and $128.9$~cm$^{1}$ are marked as A$_1$(1), A$_1$(2), E(1), and E(2), respectively.
+Characteristic frequencies are close to those observed for another FGT compound~\cite{milosavljevic2019,du2019,xu2020b, kong2021,dang2023,zhang2025b}, and are in agreement with the frequencies of modes obtained for (un)doped F5GT~\cite{yadav2024,li2025,yu2025,nair.mallik.25}.
+The theoretically obtained frequencies of the modes at $\Gamma$ point are available in (see Tab.~\ref{tab.irr_gamma} in the SM~\cite{Note1}).
+The difference in Raman spectra can be related to the structural disorder within Fe sublattice~\cite{yadav2024,li2025}.
+This hypothesis can be supported by the theoretically obtained phonon DOS, where vibrations of Fe atoms are realized within whole range of frequencies (Fig.~\ref{fig.ph_band}, and Fig.~\ref{fig.irr_gamma} in the SM~\cite{Note1}).
+Thus, any modification to the Fe sublattice directly affects phonon modes.

-{\it Angle-dependent Raman intensity.}--- Polarization dependent Raman spectra recorded at $80$~K are available in Fig.~\ref{fig.full_angle_polar} in the SM~\cite{Note1}.
+{\it Angle-dependent Raman intensity.}--- Linear polarization-dependent Raman spectra recorded at $80$~K are available in Fig.~\ref{fig.full_angle_polar} in the SM~\cite{Note1}.
 According to the Placzek approximation, the Raman intensity is given by $I \propto \left| \hat{e}_{s}^{T} \cdot R \cdot \hat{e}_{i} \right|^2$, where $\hat{e}_i$ and $\hat{e}_s$ are the polarization unit vectors of the incident and scattered light, respectively.
 For the modeled crystal structure, the Raman tensors in the crystal coordinate system are:

-Due to the selection rules, the A$_1$ and E modes can be easily recognized by angle-resolved linear or circular polarization-dependent Raman measurements (see Sec.~\ref{sec.raman_intens} in the SM~\cite{Note1}).